trainingdemos/k8s-frontend-basic/README.md

 If the build completes successfully, you will then be asked if you want to push the image.
 For this to succeed you will need to be authenticated to the specified registry with the appropriate account.

-If you want to change the fully-qualified image name, edit the `container.json` file within the `public/data` directory.
+If you want to change the fully-qualified image name (including the image registry) edit the `container.json` file within the `public/data` directory.

-⚠️ You should not edit the `docker-build.sh` file.
+⚠️ You should not edit the `docker-build.sh` file directly.

-The `container.json` file is used by both the Docker build script and the Next.js application at run time.
+This is because the `container.json` file is used by both the Docker build script and the Next.js application at run time.

 * `registry` and `namespace` are _optional_